Color Theory: Brief Guide for Designers

 Complementary

-The complementary scheme is the mix of colors placed in front of each other on the color wheel.
+The complementary scheme is a mix of colors placed next to each other on the color wheel.
 This scheme is opposite to analogous and monochromatic since it aims to produce high contrast.
 For example, the orange button on the blue background is hard to miss in any interface.

 Rome Illustration